Skip to main content

 Supported by ABC

 This award recognises the diverse skills of the journalist – not just for breaking news, but for all the other elements that make a great story under deadline pressure: tenacity, writing ability, accuracy, ethics, research, impact and great storytelling.
-The emphasis of this award is on solid, gripping reporting and outstanding individual (or small team) efforts in covering a news story.
+The emphasis of this award is on solid, gripping reporting and outstanding individual efforts in covering a news story.
 Entries involving scoops and/or a body of work covering one story showing tenacity will be viewed particularly well.

 Entries in this category may be a single news report or up to three related reports on the same subject.
 All media are accepted (e.g. text, audio, video).
 Text stories can be up to 2000 words.
 This award is only open to individual entrants.